 An information file is made for each product.
 The content of the file is identical whatever the product and results from a compilation of all the global information concerning this product.
-From these files, various graphs have been produced to visually display the confidence levels of the products and their evolution with time.
+From these files, various graphs are produced to visually display the confidence levels of the products and their evolution with time.
+These graphs are available on the product visualisation websites via https://scatterometer.knmi.nl/osisaf/, after clicking on the 'Monitoring information' link.
 Any deviations from nominal behaviour would be immediately visible as steps in these graphs.
 Data and overall product quality is also available to the users within the products; see section 5 for a description of quality flags.